nrwl/nx/docs/guides/modernize-jest.md

 └── tslint.json
 ```

-Older versions of Nx used Karam as a default test runner.
+Older versions of Nx used Karma as a default test runner.
 For those workspace, you have provide the `--unit-test-runner=jest` option when creating applications or libraries.

 ### Running Tests